 Who we are

+Kamonohashi Project's journey truly took off in 2004 when we opened an office in Cambodia and began holding computer classes for children living in orphanages.
 After spending time establishing meaningful relationships on the ground and understanding the needs of vulnerable communities, we built a factory in Siem Reap province in 2006 that provided vocational training to local girls and women.
-Over the years, our Community Factory has helped break the cycle of human trafficking by creating sustainable jobs for the at-risk population by empowering the women it employs.
-The Community Factory has had an important impact on their lives.
-In 2009, we began working with the Minisitry of Interior by conducting police training.
+Over the years, this Community Factory has helped break the cycle of human trafficking by creating sustainable employment and economically empowering the most at-risk population of women.
+In 2009, Kamonohashi Project began working with the Minisitry of Interior by conducting police training.
 By sensitizing police and strengthening law enforcement, we were able to contribute to a decrease in human trafficking in Cambodia.

 Over the years, we have crafted our identity as a funding partner with detailed knowledge of project implementation.
 We found that with many effective grassroots NGOs, our strength lies in funding the right interventions to tackle human trafficking efficiently and strategically.
 Today, we work with a wide variety of individuals and organizations, including social entrepreneurs, traditional NGOs, international agencies, government entities, corporations, and philanthropists.